orintarou/spotify-compare/README.md

 # spotify-compare

-Feel free to checkout the stack trace - from DOM elements to handlers.
+stack trace - from DOM elements to handlers.
 `Then` from handlers to their respective actions - into populating state

 To run: